courtois-neuromod/things-glm/README.md

 (e.g., "correct rejection") within individual scanning runs.

 Each script is designed to be run at the command-line with options visible via `--help`.

+The subject-specific folders included in this repository contain the outputs of `gen-memory-ffx.py`, though these can be re-generated (and additional outputs saved, including the run-level design matrices) if you have access to all of the data detailed above.

 # Flat map visualization